leecardona/Font-Cardona/README.md

 - Font Cardona CSS, LESS, and SASS files are licensed under the MIT License - http://opensource.org/licenses/mit-license.html
 - The Font Cardona pictograms are licensed under the CC BY 3.0 License - http://creativecommons.org/licenses/by/3.0/

+##Example
+See the following [page](http://cloudnetworkers.com/html/font-cardona.html) for icons included in this font

 ##Contact
 - Twitter: @leecardona
 - web: leecardona.com